micronDLA/SDK/README.md

 # Create Micron DLA API
 sf = microndla.MDLA()
 # Generate instructions
-snwresults = sf.Compile('224x224x3', 'resnet18.onnx', 'microndla.bin', numfpga, numclus)
+nresults = sf.Compile('224x224x3', 'resnet18.onnx', 'microndla.bin', numfpga, numclus)
 # Init the FPGA cards
 sf.Init('microndla.bin', 'bitfile.tgz')
-in1 = np.random.rand(224,224,3,2)
+in1 = np.random.rand(2, 3, 224, 224).astype(np.float32)
 input_img = np.ascontiguousarray(in1)
 # Create a location for the output
-output = np.ndarray(2*snwresults, dtype=np.float32)
+output = np.ndarray(2 * nresults, dtype=np.float32)
 sf.Run(input_img, output) # Run
 ```

 `sf.Compile` will parse the model from model.onnx and save the generated Micron DLA instructions in microndla.bin.
 Here numfpga=2, so instructions for two FPGAs are created.
-`snwresults` is the output size of the model.onnx for one input image (no batching).
+`nresults` is the output size of the model.onnx for one input image (no batching).
 `sf.Init` will initialize the FPGAs.
 It will send the instructions and model parameters to each FPGA's main memory.
-The expected output size of `sf.Run` is twice `snwresults`, because numfpga=2 and two input images are processed. `input_img` is two images concatenated.
+The expected output size of `sf.Run` is twice `nresults`, because numfpga=2 and two input images are processed. `input_img` is two images concatenated.
 The diagram below shows this type of execution:

 <img src="docs/pics/2fpga2img.png" width="900" height="550"/>